 However, here’s the thing – vets don’t need to worry about their pets getting sick as often as our pets do.
-This is because vets believe in prevention over cure.
-They know what to do before things get bad and that’s something all pet owners can try to imbibe and put into practice.
-So, here are a few tips on what vets would do to keep their pets in tip-top shape.
+This is because vets believe in pet care over cure.
+They know what to do before things get worse, and that’s something all pet owners can try to imbibe and put into practice.
+So, here are a few tips on what vets would do to keep their furry friends in tip-top shape.

 Vets love their pets just as much as you do.
-But, the difference is that vets don’t define love as giving your little friend whatever he/she wants.
-They understand the value of health and how important diet and exercise are with regard to their pet’s overall well-being.
+But the difference is that vets don’t define love as giving your little friend whatever he/she wants.
+They understand the value of health and how important diet and exercise are concerning their pet’s overall well-being.
 So, you should probably follow the same approach.

 Preventive oral care is the ideal way to go if you need your pet to be fully healthy.
 Plus, it helps you gain some peace of mind as well.
 So, ask your vet about what needs to be done and follow the instructions.
-Generally, you will be required to clean your pet’s teeth at home regularly and bring him/her in for visits once in 6 months.
+Generally, you will be required to clean your pet’s teeth at home regularly using a dog toothbrush and dog toothpaste.
+And also bring him/her in for visits once in 6 months.